 - Cover with the water and simmer until the potato is tender (test with a fork - it will take about 10 minutes).

 - Remove from the heat and add the coconut milk, nutmeg, salt pepper, and thyme.

 - Pour into a blender or use an immersion blender and blend until smooth and creamy.

 - Return to the pan and allow to warm through over a medium low heat before serving.

 For the croutons

 - Preheat oven to 400 °F

-- Put into oven and bake for about 10 to 12 minutes or until dried out and golden brown.
-Watch them as they don't take long at all.
-(5-10 minutes, 15 max).
+- Put into the oven and bake for about 10 to 12 minutes or until dried out and golden brown.

 - Cool and store in a sealed container.
 They will keep for a couple of weeks.